DonaldKellett/Osiver/API.md

 The requested operation was successful.
 The server returns an array of objects, each containing the following fields:

 - `"id"`: The ID number associated with the question set, e.g. `17`
+- `"title"`: The title of the question set, e.g. `"GNU/Linux trivia"`
+- `"ownerId"`: The ID of the privileged user owning this question set, e.g. `33`
 - `"owner"`: The human-readable name of the privileged user owning this question set, e.g. `"John Doe"`
 - `"created"`: The date at which the question set was created in `yyyy-mm-dd` format, e.g. `"2021-03-31"`
 - `"graded"`: A boolean value indicating whether the question set is graded